Mtman1987/nexus-hub1.1/DEV_NOTES.md

 ## Configuration Cheat Sheet

 -   **Theming & Colors**: `src/app/globals.css` - Edit CSS variables like `--primary` and `--accent`.
--   **Dashboard Modules**: `src/app/page.tsx` - Add, remove, or reorder `ModuleCard` components.
+-   **Dashboard Modules**: `src/app/dashboard/page.tsx` - Add, remove, or reorder dashboard modules in `ALL_MODULES_CONFIG`.
--   **Website Module**: `src/lib/sites.ts` - Configure website names and URLs.
+-   **Website Module URLs**: `src/lib/sites.ts` - Configure website names and URLs for the Website Viewer.
--   **User Roles**: `src/components/dashboard/user-roles.tsx` - Edit the `initialUsers` array for placeholder data.
+-   **User Roles (Placeholder Data)**: `src/components/dashboard/user-roles.tsx` - Edit the `initialUsers` array.
--   **API Keys & Bot Name**: `src/components/dashboard/api-settings.tsx` - This is the main configuration hub.
-Use the accordions to open sections for each service.
-You can set API keys, select models, and enable/disable fallback providers here.
+-   **API Keys & Security**: `src/components/dashboard/api-settings.tsx` - The main configuration hub.
+Use the vault to manage all secret keys and service connections.
+-   **Bot Personalities**: `src/components/dashboard/bot-personality.tsx` - Create, edit, and switch between different AI personas.
 -   **Setup Wizard UI**: `src/components/dashboard/setup-dialog.tsx` - This is the multi-step UI for first-time setup.
 -   **AI Logic**: All AI calls are routed through `src/services/ai.ts`.
-You can modify the provider URLs, default prompts, and fallback logic there.
--   **Setup Wizard AI Logic**: `src/ai/flows/setup-assistant.ts` - This function builds the prompt for the AI helper in the setup wizard.
+This is where the core logic for provider fallback lives.
 -   **Streamer.bot Port**: The recommended port is `9003`.
 This is configured in the API Key Vault.
 Ensure Streamer.bot's WebSocket Server is set to the same port.

 ---